Creating Stencils

 Put placement Marks on the Railing and the Stencil

-On the stencil be sure to mark the railing, the cabinet edges and make some measurements from key spots.
-Also, I tape off the railings for repaint.
-I then put some placement marks on the railing tape and on the stencil to help me line them up later.
+On the stencil be sure to mark the railing and/or the cabinet edges and make some measurements from key spots.
+If you can remove the cabinet rails, it will make it a lot easier to position your stencils.
+Having said that, I've done games without remvoving the rails.
+If you do not remove the rails, you will have to tape them off for repainting.
+I then put some placement marks on the railing tape and/or the cabinet edges.
+If marking the cabinet itself use something that can be painted over that will not bleed through the paint.
+These marks will help you line them up later.
 Note that you will want to cover the placement marks on the railing tape with paper when you paint. (continued p.
 2)